hyunbinseo/zoom-rec-dl/README.md

 1. [Download](https://github.com/hyunbinseo/zoom-rec-dl/archive/refs/heads/main.zip) and unzip the code in a desired location.
 2. Add cloud recording share links to the `urls.txt` file.
 3. [Download](https://nodejs.org/en/download/) and install [Node.js](https://nodejs.org/).
 Check `Add to PATH` option.
-4. Open a terminal in the unzipped folder where `index.js` exists.
+4. Open a terminal in the unzipped folder where `index.js` exists.[^2]
 5. Run `node index.js` or `node index`

+[^2]: In macOS Finder, drag the unzipped folder to the Terminal application icon.
+In Windows File Explorer, navigate into the unzipped folder, click on the address bar, type `CMD`, and press enter.

 ## Troubleshoot